Moving from NJ to FL – simple guide

 Taxes are another great thing that is beneficial for Floridians.
 If you have a job waiting and expect a high income, moving from NJ to FL is the right move.
 Florida has no state income tax, so most of your earnings will stay yours, unlike in New Jersey.
 Florida also has below-national-average property taxes.
 Moreover, if you are investing in stocks or bonds it’s good to know Florida has no investment tax on your income earned this way.
 On the contrary, New Jersey has investment taxes.
 All things considered, when it comes to taxes, FL is definitely a better choice for you.

 Traffic and public transportation

 This is something that you need to be concerned about if you are used to public transport.
 Moving from NJ to FL will bring you a lot of different positive things, but as interstate movers Miami will certainly claim traffic is not one of them.
-New Jersey has good public transportation system.
-Living there without a car doesn’t mean that you can’t get around easily.
+New Jersey has a good public transportation system.
+Living there without a car doesn’t mean you can’t get around easily.
 On the other hand, Florida will make you want a car.
 It is not quite the same in every city in Florida, but in general, they lack good public transport.
 Still, some cities like Miami will show you that a need for a car is unnecessary.

-Traffic is awful in Florida.
+Overall, traffic is awful in Florida.
 Best cross country movers Tampa will surely testify that the public transportation system in Tampa is one of the worst in Florida.
 According to some calculations, commuting is shorter in FL than in New Jersey.
 But traffic can be really terrible.
-There are some major highways where if you can sometimes get stuck in traffic for hours if there is some kind of accident because it is crowded.
+There are some major highways where you can sometimes get stuck in traffic for hours if there is some kind of accident because it is crowded.

 Landscape and weather

-Weather is an excellent year-round, a good reason why it is called a Sunshine State.
+Weather is excellent all year round, a good reason why it is called a Sunshine State.
 Moving from NJ to FL will provide you more sunny days and less rain.
 It is warmer and you won’t get to see much snow.
 Summers are more humid so it will feel even warmer than it actually is.
 Besides that, you can also expect a lot of hurricanes and tornadoes, unfortunately.
-Hurricane season starts in June and it ends in November.
+Hurricane season starts in June and ends in November.
 This is a good reason to get good insurance for hurricanes and floods.
 It is better to be safe than sorry.
 Thus, when using the services of interstate movers Tallahassee and organizing your move don’t forget to prepare for different scenarios in terms of weather.
 Florida has also tornadoes, but it is not as bad as it is in the Midwest.

 Retirement in Florida

 Florida is a very popular destination for retirees.
 Because of its friendly politics regarding taxes, it is inviting to elderly people.
 If you are searching for a place to retire, know that this is the number one choice for most retirees.
 With this in mind, the best cross country movers St. Petersburg will make sure your relocation goes without problems.
 After all, Florida has a lot to offer to retirees but to all other people as well.
-Homes are affordable if you are not intending to buy some waterfront villa.
+Homes are affordable if you are not intending to buy a waterfront villa.

 Animals and insects

 One other thing you have to prepare for is animals, like alligators and large insects.
 Furthermore, residents are used to having termites and as they say, huge cockroaches.
-The lack of real winter season is convenient for termites.
-So the best way to prepare for moving from NJ to FL is getting a thorough house inspection before you move.
-Also, invest in termite treatments or termite program and you are good to go.
+The lack of a real winter season is convenient for termites.
+So the best way to prepare for moving from NJ to FL is to get a thorough house inspection before you move.
+Also, invest in termite treatments or a termite program and you are good to go.